choeger/mcp_equivalent_params/mcp.md

 The library works as follows:

+ * There needs to be exactly one equivalence context for the whole model
  * Equivalences are described along component names
  * The equivalence equations can be created anywhere in the model, but in current Modelica it is hard to manage the execution order of external functions.
 Thus, one has to fiddle with signals.